CesiumGS/3d-tiles/Styling/README.md

 Variables are used to retrieve the property values of individual features in a tileset.
 Variables are identified using the ES 6 ([ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/)) Template Literal syntax, i.e., `${feature.identifier}` or `${feature['identifier']}`, where the identifier is the case-sensitive property name.  `feature` is implicit and can be omitted in most cases.

 Variables can be used anywhere a valid expression is accepted, expcet inside other variable identifiers.

-For example, the following syntax is not allowed:
+For example, the following is not allowed:
 ```
 ${foo[${bar}]}
 ```